AY2324S2-CS2103T-W12-2/tp/docs/UserGuide.md

 ![Find Free Time](images/tutorial/find-free-time.png)

-This was a preview of some of the commands you can use in ModContacts.
+This tutorial is **not exhaustive** and is just a preview of some of the commands you can use in ModContacts.
 For a full list of commands with a detailed explanation, refer to the [Features](#Features) section and for a quick overview of all the commands available, you can look at the [Command Summary](#command-summary).

 ---